Exploring Different Hardscaping Materials for Your Outdoor Space

 Pa

-As already mentioned, bricks and flat stones make excellent flooring for your patio, but pavers work just as well and are easy to replace.
+As already mentioned, bricks and flat stones make excellent flooring for your patio, but pavers work just as well and are easy to replace with durable hardscaping materials.
 These pieces are fabricated from a mixture of coloring and concrete that’s poured into a mold.
 Installing pavers can be as complex as bricks, but you can also lay them over a bed of sand or gravel as long as the ground below has been thoroughly tamped and leveled.
 Or for a distinct mosaic look, you can use interlocking pavers to create almost any type of pattern.

 Tile